Saving Throws and Resistances

 This article will explain what saving throws are, how to identify saving

-throws, what magic resistance is, and how these effects can protect you.
+throws, what spell and magic resistance is, and how these effects can protect you.

 What is a saving throw?